 Kp higher than 5 is already considered to be a geomagnetic storm.
 It is advised to avoid drone flights as this condition can cause a complete loss of control of the drone (transition to the mode "Go to China" ;)).

 Polish airspace, as well as other countries, is divided into zones.
 Polish airspace management is managed by the Polish Air Navigation Services Agency (PANSA) .
 Maps of all the zones of relevant to zone operators, can be found on the website of PAŻP/PANSA, as well as Google Maps.

 Filming with a drone, as well as any other activities performed in the airspace zones require the consent of a body managing a particular zone.

 The drone operators of our company have been included in the elite group of licensed operators placed in a database PAŻP/PANSA.
 This allows for a rapid process of issuing approvals.

 Taking pictures of the drone right bank of Warsaw as well as shots from the perspective of the left bank of the Vistula River does not require so many formalities.
-Here it is necessary only approval of the President ULC (Civil Aviation Authority) to fly over the cities above 25 thousand residents.
-Our company has received such a consent.

 Out of sight flights (BVLOS), require the reservation of a separate airspace with